Perianal Abscess

 蘇萊曼·尤索夫博士

-Individuals with weakened immune systems or inflammatory bowel diseases are at higher risk of developing this condition.
-If left untreated, a perianal abscess can lead to complications such as a more serious infection or the formation of a fistula.
+Individuals with weakened immune systems, inflammatory bowel disease, or diabetes are at higher risk.
+If left untreated, a perianal abscess can progress rapidly and lead to the formation of an anal fistula — a more complex condition requiring separate surgery.

-Pain and Swelling: Persistent, throbbing pain is common due to the inflamed tissues around the infected area.
+Pain and Swelling: Persistent, throbbing pain around the anus.
 The pressure from the abscess makes sitting, walking, or bowel movements particularly painful.
-Visible lumps may accompany swelling.
+A visible tender lump is often present.

 Redness and Warmth: Inflammation causes redness and a warm sensation around the affected area, resulting from increased blood flow as the body fights the infection.

-Discharge: The abscess may drain occasionally, releasing pus and temporarily relieving pressure.
-However, medical treatment is still needed to fully resolve the infection.
+Pus Discharge: The abscess may drain spontaneously, releasing pus and temporarily relieving pressure.
+This does not resolve the underlying infection — medical treatment is still required.

 Infected Anal Glands